 According to KPMG and the Regulatory Affairs Professionals Society (RAPS), 66% of medical device manufacturers do not “have a strategy in place to sustain compliance to EU MDR requirements.”

 For EU MDR submissions, one of the most pressing requirements is a repeatable and transparent review process.
 DistillerSR utilizes project and form templates so you can complete consistent CER literature reviews across your medical device portfolio.

-Dr. Bonnie H. Weiner has used Evidence Partners’ DistillerSR for more than four years to reduce the intensive manual work for literature reviews.
-Evidence Partners provides DistillerSR to pharmaceutical and medical device companies, contract research organizations, as well as universities, governments, and NGOs.
+Dr. Bonnie H. Weiner has used DistillerSR for more than four years to reduce the intensive manual work for literature reviews.
+DistillerSR is used by pharmaceutical and medical device companies, contract research organizations, as well as universities, governments, and NGOs.
 The cloud-based platform brings together AI and intelligent workflows that automate the management of researchers’ systematic collection of secondary data to produce transparent, audit ready, and compliant literature reviews faster and more cost effectively.